All Episodes

 We apologize.

-Technical glitch.
+Technical glitch?

-He didn't intend to say it on television, he was on television.
+He was on television.

 He was sitting there on television.